 The off-kilter characters in this collection with their inappropriate decisions and quirky examination of the norm had me simultaneously laughing in every handful of sobs.
 Whether drowning in an empty bathtub or lopping off a schoolmate’s hair while trying to make sense of life, the search for love among these characters is both heartbreaking and comedic and their stories interweave in a way that feels like a novel.
 Never a more satisfying ending as it punctures the core of social dogma and what it means to be human.
 Rachel Groves is bellying up to the bar with Lorrie Moore, Jim Shepard, and Adam Haslett.

 —Amy E. Wallen, author of When We Were Ghouls

 A dazzling array of personal explosions and quietly brilliant revelations . . . like fireworks bursting across the night sky, seen from the next town over.

 —Ben Loory, author of Tales of Falling and Flying

 Rachel Groves is a graduate of SMU and the Vermont College of Fine Arts MFA program.
 Her fiction has appeared in Beloit Fiction Journal, Michigan Quarterly Review, and elsewhere.
 When We Were Someone Else is her first book.
-A New Jersey native and longtime resident of Dallas, Texas, she now lives in Kansas City, Missouri.
+A New Jersey native and current resident of Dallas, Texas, she has also lived in Kansas City, Missouri.

 Kansas City Literary Events